 Unit assessments are included in the course book at the end of each of the four units.
 Lessons 117 and 118 are set up as additional reviews for the first two units and the second two units, respectively.
 These two "lessons" both use a theme of traveling through Italy, with math problems and a puzzle to solve.
 Answers to lessons, reviews, and assessments are in the answer key.

 Math 4: Mental Math Map Mysteries is used apart from the lessons, but students should complete one per lesson.
 Each day's mental math is in a small box, with five boxes per page.
-While Math 4 is designed primarily for independent study, someone has to work with the student for about five minutes as they look at the mental math problems and respond orally.
-The "supervisor" can check the answer key that is on the reverse side of each page.
+While Math 4 is designed primarily for independent study, someone must work with the student for about five minutes as they look at the mental math problems and respond orally.
+The "supervisor" can check the answer key on the reverse side of each page.
 This works most easily with the printed book since it has a comb binding on the side.
 The student can be looking at one side of the page while the supervisor can see the other.
 If you use the PDF, you can figure out how to display what you need or you can print out student pages.
 TGATB has added an interesting incentive.
 After every four or five lesson boxes (one page), "the student is directed to place a sticker from page 71 onto a designated space on the map on page 69.
 At the end of the course, the student will have a completed picture of the map."
 This is an actual sticker in the printed book, but the PDF has all of the sticker images on page 71, and students can cut and paste the appropriate images.
 Pages 49 through 68 in Mental Math Map Mysteries is a "choose your adventure" story.
 The map created with the images shows places in the story.

-Like Math 4, Math 5 has four components: the Math 5: Course Book, Math 5: Answer Key, Math 5: Mental Math Map Mysteries, and online videos.
+Like Math 4, Math 5 has four components: Math 5: Course Book, Math 5: Answer Key, Math 5: Mental Math Map Mysteries, and online videos.
 The first three items are available as free, downloadable PDFs or as printed items that can be purchased, and the videos are available free online.
-Math 5: Mental Math Map Mysteries works exactly the same as for Math 4, so please read that description above.
+Math 5: Mental Math Map Mysteries works the same as Math 4, so please read that description above.
 Unit assessments are included in the course book at the end of each unit.
 Lesson 118 helps students review the entire course in preparation for the final assessment that is identified as Lessons 119 and 120.
 Answers to lessons, reviews, and assessments are in the answer key.

 Math 5 covers all four arithmetic functions with fractions, decimals, and percents; geometry (area, perimeter, angles, congruency, computing the measurements of a circle, and the use of a protractor and ruler); the conversion of fractions, decimals, and percents; probability; graphing on a coordinate plane; the distributive property; exponents; square roots; many types of standard and metric measurement; negative numbers; beginning algebraic equations; and more.
-This course should exceed the Common Core State Standards for fifth-grade math